 As well as responding to local social investment priorities, we have three global social investment themes:

 - science, technology, engineering and mathematics education (STEM); and

 Social investment programme focus areas are determined by local community needs and priorities.

-More than $102 million of our total social investment spend in 2018 was in countries that are part of the UN Development Programme’s Human Development Index 2017.
+Around $84 million of our total social investment spend in 2019 was in countries that are part of the UN Development Programme’s Human Development Index 2018.
 These countries have a gross domestic product of less than $15,000 a year per person.
-Significant support is also provided in the form of voluntary work by Shell employees and equipment donations.